astronomer/docs/software/integrate-iam.md

 ---
-sidebar_label: 'Integrate IAM Roles'
+sidebar_label: 'Integrate IAM roles'
-title: 'Integrate IAM Roles on Astronomer Software'
+title: 'Integrate IAM roles on Astronomer Software'
 id: integrate-iam
 description: Append IAM roles to an Airflow Deployment on Astronomer Software.
 ---

 ## Overview

-On Astronomer, IAM roles can be appended to the Webserver, scheduler and worker pods within any individual Airflow Deployment on the platform.
+On Astronomer, IAM roles can be appended to the webserver, scheduler and worker pods within any individual Airflow Deployment on the platform.

 IAM roles on [AWS](https://aws.amazon.com/iam/faqs/) and other platforms are often used to manage the level of access a specific user (or object, or group of users) has to some resource (or set of resources).
 The resource in question could be an S3 bucket or Secret Backend, both of which are commonly used in tandem with Airflow and Astronomer and can now be configured to be accessible only to a subset of Kubernetes pods within your wider Astronomer cluster.